 Hike Around The Island

-If you’re looking for a more active day out, you’ll be glad to know that Lamma Island is home to a number of hiking trails that offer stunning views of the surrounding area.
+If you’re looking for a more active day out, you’ll be glad to know that Lamma Island is home to a number of hiking trails that offer expansive views of the surrounding area.
 So when on Lamma Island, expect to do some walking!

 The most popular trail is the Lamma Island Family Walk, which takes you through the island’s lush forests and past two of the main traditional fishing villages.